Workday/canvas-kit/modules/core/react/README.md

 #### Disclaimer

 > A new type hierarchy is in the process of being introduced into our products.
 You can find more
-> info about it in the [Lab Type](?path=/story/labs-core--type) section.
-We plan to maintain both
+> info about it in the [Labs Type](?path=/story/labs-core-react--type) section.
+We plan to maintain
-> hierarchies for a short time, but there will be a breaking change when we replace the current one
+> both hierarchies for a short time, but there will be a breaking change when we replace the current
-> with the new one.
+> one with the new one.

 ## Usage